msabvid/SigFiltering/README.md

 ### TODOs
-- Code the splitting-up method to evaluate:
+- Code the splitting-up method to evaluate
     - PDE solver (FEM (in a grid of points) or DL in higher dims) on teh Zakai equation
     - Sampling from an unnormalised density (MALA, MCMC, Langevin? --> need the gradient of the sol of the zakai equation, ugh)
 - Solve the forward kolmogorov method

 - Jumps in the diffusion proces --> the generator will need to be changed